Atlas Search: Facets and Stemming

 Results from a faceted search query in GraphiQL IDE

 You do have to build your own front-end facets.
-For a full example of how faceted search would function in an eCommerce site, Richard McCormack built out this example faceted Atlas Search site.
+For a full example of how faceted search would function in an eCommerce site, Richard McCormack built out this example faceted WP Engine Smart Search site.

 Conclusion

 Accurate search results are a key aspect of any website with search functionality.
 It ensures your site visitors can find what they need efficiently, which makes for a good user experience.
-Hopefully, this post has shown you how the additions of faceted search and stemming continue to level up the quality of Atlas Search!
+Hopefully, this post has shown you how the addition of faceted search continues to level up the quality of WP Engine Smart Search!